Ravenstine/ember-cli-svelte/README.md

 <h2>Hello, Tomster!</h2>
 ```

+Check out the [dummy](/tests/dummy) for more example usage.

 ### Svelte Component Imports

-Svelte components can import and use other Svelte components just like you would expect:
+Svelte components can import and use other Svelte components just like you would expect.

 ```hbs
 <!-- app/components/my-component.svelte -->